Go to content

 Work packages

 ACE includes several work packages that focus on concrete climate solutions across different sectors.
-These packages cover, among others, project coordination and communication, the development of a plant-based food system and paludiculture, emission reductions in heavy transport and industry, strengthening climate policy, and accelerating climate finance and investments.
+These packages cover, among others, project coordination and communication, the development of a plant-based food system and value chains of paludiculture, emission reductions in heavy transport and industrial machinery, strengthening climate policy, and accelerating climate finance and investments.
 Below are the objectives and key actions of each work package.

 all the ACE work packages explained in text format